Tank vs. tankless water heater – which one is better?

 Pros of a Storage Tank Water Heater

-• Storage tank water heaters operate more simply than a tankless water heater which means there maintenance and repair costs are less.
+• Storage tank water heaters operate more simply than tankless water heaters which means their maintenance and repair costs are less.

 Cons of a Storage Tank Water Heater